mortezakowkabi/jcb-persian-documentation/024-How-to-integrate-the-Create-User-Helper-Method-in-your-Components.md

 [00:14:17](https://www.youtube.com/watch?v=ckFakaQ90JY&t=00h14m17s)

 > **Note:** The `createUser()` method **does not** automatically add users to a Joomla User Group.
-> You’ll need to handle that logic in your component or through post-creation hooks.
+> You'll need to handle that logic in your component or through post-creation hooks.

 ---